tsargp

 try {

-// do something with the options' values...
+// do something with the option values...

 } catch (err) {